 As he says: "When I placed my first piece of writing into the box, I was a child writing for the pure love of words and stories.
 There wasn’t any ambition or plan to be a professional writer.
 I just loved writing.
 I would do it regardless.
 I hoped only to always be able to write.
 That my creativity would always flow, and I’d live a rich life worth writing about.
 It’s this purity of hope that's made me write every day for the past thirty years.
 You want to see the passion in what I do?
 It’s there, always, in the Priory Red."

 A place of our making

-The Priory can exist anywhere, in places and moments where we can relax and be ourselves, where nobody tells us to hurry along, to conform or grow up.
+The Fennel's Priory 'escape' can exist anywhere, in places and moments where we can relax and be ourselves, where nobody tells us to hurry along, to conform or grow up.
 Somewhere we can properly live.
 If this is to your liking, then we're encouraged.
 You are a true Friend of the Priory.
 We may also be on the same path: towards rural living and a home filled with traditional things.

 The importance of the natural world

 The countryside, with its vast horizons, fresh air and ever-changing seasons, is by its very nature more life giving and adventurous than any amount of modern indoor living.

 It inspires a love of natural history – everything from the birds singing in the trees to the quality and richness of the soil beneath our feet.
 Most of all, it creates desire to exist in a more naturalistic way.

 The natural world helps us to recharge our souls.
 Empathy for living things helps us to become more natural beings, appreciating the balance of life.
 A rural life can be slow and relaxed; it can also be tough and unforgiving.
 Such is the way of Nature.